The Major Web Browsers are Failing Power Users

 Now you have all of their social media properties up.
 And what’s more, you are already logged in to those sites because Ghost maintains that cookie jar for you.

 Suddenly the CEO of Beta Inc., your richest client, calls and says their site is down and social media is blowing up.
-A quick switch to the “Beta Inc Social Media” Project and you have all of THEIR social media up…without the distractions of all the other tabs from Acme and from your day of web browsing.
+A quick switch to the “Beta Inc Social Media” Workspace and you have all of THEIR social media up…without the distractions of all the other tabs from Acme and from your day of web browsing.

 It’s highly-focused major-league troubleshooting at it’s finest.